-Hopefully auto accidents are rare occurrences in your life.
+Hopefully a car accident is a rare occurrences in your life.
 But nearly everyone will go through an auto accident, large or small, at some point in their life.
 You need to know what to do, not just for legal purposes, but also for insurance purposes.
 Here are some tips you need to know to handle the aftermath of an auto accident:

 Check for Injuries